R0Xofficial/PlainUB-Extras/README.md

 4. Restart your bot to load the modules.

-5. To **update the modules** from the external repository, simply use the following command in the chat:
+5. To **update modules** from the external repository, simply use the following command in the chat:

    ```
    .eupdate -pull